team-capex/big-map-archive-api-client/README.md

 Below is an example of how to programmatically <b>create and share records</b> on [BIG-MAP Archive](https://archive.big-map.eu/).

-A documentation for the application programming interface (including its endpoints for downloading files, searching for records, etc) is available on the [InvenioRDM website](https://inveniordm.docs.cern.ch/reference/rest_api_drafts_records).

 ## Demo archive

 In addition to the main production archive (with daily backups),